jhpyle/docassemble/_docs/functions.md

-The `url_ask()` function is like [`url_action()`], except instead of accepting a single action name and optional arguments, it accepts a single data structure, which is treated like the `fields` directive inside an item of a [`review`] block.
+The `url_ask()` function is like [`url_action()`], except instead of accepting a single action name and optional arguments, it accepts a single data structure, which is treated like the `fields` specifier inside an item of a [`review`] block.
 It returns a URL that will result in the asking of certain [`question`]s when the user visits it.